Hot in It: Reception

 Tom Breihan of Stereogum called the song a "short dance-pop track with a brittle Tiësto beat and lyrics about overcoming a breakup by hitting the dancefloor and looking good", writing that Charli sings about "rockin' it, droppin' it, shaking her ass, no stoppin' it" in the chorus.
+The song was nominated for Dance Song of the Year at the 2023 iHeartRadio Music Awards.

 Rankings

 Commercial performance

 On the midweek UK Singles Chart dated 18 July 2022, the song was number 24.
 On 12 July 2022, the song debuted at number 85 on the Canadian Hot 100.